ykkim123/ykkim123.github.io/_posts/2020-02-22-Introduction-to-Bayesian-Statistics.md

 $$
   Beta(4,2)
 $$
-was used as an prior distribution of
+was used as a prior distribution of
 $$
   \theta
 $$
 )<br>
 ![Bayesian]({{ site.urlimg }}/Introduction-to-Bayesian-Statistics/Bayesian.png "Bayesian")
 <br>Since prior distribution is taken into consideration, maximum credibility of posterior distribution deviates from 0.4.
-<br><br>Posterior distribution may change when:
+<br><br><br>Posterior distribution may change when:
-1. Sample size changes
+- Sample size changes
-2. Prior distribution changes
+- Prior distribution changes

-<br><br>When sample size increases, the posterior distribution becomes more similar to likelihood function:
+<br>When sample size increases, the posterior distribution becomes more similar to likelihood function:
 <br>
 ![N=1000]({{ site.urlimg }}/Introduction-to-Bayesian-Statistics/N=1000.png "N=1000")
 This makes sense because the relative affect of likelihood function increases as sample size increases.